 Look at this way…

-But, if its an emergency and you need a pipe fixed ASAP, you don’t care if you paid 4 hours worth of work rather than 1 hour… You just want it done.
+But, if its an emergency and you need a pipe fixed ASAP, you don’t care if you paid 4 hours worth of work rather than 1 hour… You just want it completed.

 So, why even take a cash offer from an investor?

-Because, just like the above plumbing example, you might need a guaranteed solution to your situation.
+Because, just like the above plumbing example, you might require a guaranteed solution to your situation.